robert-luis/NLP_Tech_Assignment_2/readme.md

 ### ***Select a machine learning algorithm***<br><br>
 We have decided to use a Support Vector Machine (SVM).
 This was both based on previous experiences (in the NER task for Machine Learning for NLP, SVM performed slightly better than logistic regression).
 It is also based on the fact that in the Introduction to the CoNNL-2005 shared task on Semantic Role Labeling, Carreras et al. (2005) note that 8 of the participating teams used Maximum Entropy (ME) and 6 used an SVM (sometimes in combination or both).
 However, when looking at the averaged F1 scores on the combined test data (WSJ and Brown) for the various approaches (and only when it was the only approach used), it turns out that SVM does somewhat better than ME (73.215 vs. 71.797).<br><br>

+Scikitklearn’s Support Vector Machine model was used for this task's argument classification.
+The train and test dictionaries are used as input.
+This is then vectorized, using DictVectorizer.
+Now, Scikitlearn’s LinearSVC(), with a linear kernel, and a max iteration of 10000 is applied.
+GridSearch finds the best parameters, so the parameter C (regularization), the loss function, and the parameter for tolerance, meaning when the system reaches the optimum.

 ### ***Generate training and test instances***<br><br>
 Due to the considerable time all preprocessing steps require (especially the feature extraction using spacy to retrieve the constituents), we cut our datasets down to be able to run the code in a reasonable time.<br>
 The created training instances are composed of the first 1000 sentences of the propbank train file, the test file contains the first 300 sentences of the respective file.<br><br>